stanley-fork/CorneV4ProMicroEdition/README.md

 ## Cases

-The enclosed case uses 7mm M2 standoffs, for both the PCB and the oled covers.
+The enclosed case uses 14x 7mm M2 standoffs, 10x for the PCB and Case, and 4x for the OLED covers.

 Ordering/Printing: Each Case has its own folder, and all parts needed for each case are located in that folder.